MichalZG/targets_list/README.md

 # Target list

-Target list is composision of website and objects database, provides a quick look at which astronomical objects are visible and where they are on the sky.
+Target list is composision of website and objects database, which provides a quick look at which astronomical objects are visible and where they are on the sky for specific location and time.
-Moreover, you can find informations about sunset, sunrise, Moon phase/alt/az or LST for specific location and time.
+Moreover, you can find there basic informations about sunset, sunrise, Moon phase/alt/az and LST.
 Objects table allows advanced filtering and sorting, informations about syntax you can find [here](https://dash.plotly.com/datatable/filtering).

 Live demo: http://104.248.129.33:8888/